brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 more clients.
 That's what we call scaling _horizontally_ (as opposed to _vertically_, which means having a more powerful machine).

-* You want to be safe in case of failures (that will happen, don't fool yourself).
+* You want to be safe in case of failures (that will happen).
 Imagine you have your data in single database server and that server catches fire, then what happens?
-I am sure you have some sort of backup (right?!), but your backup will a) take some time to be restored and b) probably be _at least_ a couple of hours old.
+I am sure you have some sort of backup (right?!), but your backup will
+a) take some time to be restored and b) probably be _at least_ a couple of hours old.
 Not cool.
-Having a replica means you can just start sending your requests to this server while you are solving the fire situation, and it's likely that no one will even notice that something bad happened.
+Having a replica means you can just start sending your requests to this server while you are solving the fire situation, and maybe no one will even notice that something bad happened.

-#### And the obligatory CAP introduction
+#### The obligatory CAP introduction

 The CAP theorem was introduced by Eric Brewer in the year 2000, so it's not a